 Need to hire, but don’t have a local venue to complete the interview or assessment process?
 Workforce Partnership can provide you with space to greet and interview candidates at any one of our three comprehensive workforce centers.
 All centers have conference space available to host your hiring event.
 Some centers have dedicated meeting space and assessment labs for rent, if you have unique or private hiring needs.
 All centers have guest offices and cubicles where you can privately interview candidates.
 If you would like to set up a special event and use our space please reach out to our Business Services team.

 Training an employee is costly.
-Workforce Partnership can help you structure an on-the-job training (OJT) plan for job candidates that provides you with an exceptionally trained employee, equipped with the skills needed for a specific permanent position in your business, often at half the cost.
-For job candidates approved in one of our many programs, we may reimburse an employer for up to 50% of an approved trainee’s gross hourly rate for a portion of their training period.
-OJT programs can be developed for a wide range of skill level career paths.
-Contact a Business Services Representative to learn more.
+Workforce Partnership can help you structure a variety of Work-Based Learning experiences for job candidates that provides you with an exceptionally trained employee, equipped with the skills needed for a specific permanent position in your business, often at a reduced cost.
+For job candidates approved in one of our many programs, we may reimburse an employer for up to 50% of an approved trainee’s gross hourly rate for a portion of their training period or reimburse related technical instruction for an apprentice.
+Work-Based Learning programs can be developed for a wide range of skill level career paths.
+For a video orientation to the major Work-Based Learning Models we use, click here.
+You may contact a Business Services Representative directly to learn more.

 - Pre-screened applicants